blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Darkness (2nd level)
 Casting Time: 1 action
 Range: 60 feet
-Components: V, S, M(bat fur and a piece of coal)
 Duration: Concentration, up to 10 minutes
 Magical darkness spreads from a point of your choosing within range.
 It fills a 15-foot radius sphere while the spell lasts.
 Light cannot